LiskArchive/lisk-sdk-examples/workshop/README.md

 5. Think about the implementation of the `undo` function.
 Tip: We only have to undo actions in case we save/modify data through the store object.

-// TODO: look for todo's and uncomment them when the code is stable

 ### Testing the PaymentTransaction
 First of all, we will be using the following account: `8273455169423958419L` However, we need to fund it using the following transaction payload - send via POST /api/transactions: